-According Ray Winstone, he and his fellow cast spent days filming in blue skintight suit, "showing up all your lumps and bumps in all the wrong places.
-Which can be hard when you're standing in front of Angelina Jolie Pitt, who looks stunning in hers."
+According to Ray Winstone, he and his fellow cast spent several days filming in blue skintight suit, "showing up all your lumps and bumps in all the wrong places.
+Which can be hard when you're standing in front of Angelina Jolie, who looks stunning in hers."

 Most of the time when Grendel is talking in the movie, he is speaking Old English, the language in which the original poem was written, which in sound resembles modern Swedish.
 Interestingly, he never speaks in the original poem.
 He only sings a song of sorrow (which most people take to be a wail) when Beowulf rips off his arm.

-Paramount Pictures hired Knott's Berry Farm in Orange County, California, to produce a walk-through maze based on the new Beowulf (2007) movie for its 35th Annual Halloween Haunt, held every October at the theme park.
+Paramount Pictures hired Knott's Berry Farm in Orange County, California, to produce a walk-through maze based on this movie for its 35th Annual Halloween Haunt, held every October at the theme park.
 Sony Pictures The Grudge 2 (2006) was the only previous maze produced at the Haunt by a major movie studio.

 Roger Avary and Neil Gaiman's original plan was for Avary to direct on a modest budget.
 He had story-boarded several scenes and had a few European shooting locations scouted.
 His intended style would have been heavily influenced by Roman Polanski's Macbeth (1971) and Terry Gilliam's Jabberwocky (1977).
 However, studios were unable to see the potential with his intended vision, so he ended up selling the project to Zemeckis.